 Do I Need a Visa or Passport for South Sudan?

-What is the Climate Like in South Sudan?
+What Is the Climate Like in South Sudan?

-How Safe is South Sudan?
+How Safe Is South Sudan?

 Visiting Boma National Park